 Dogs can also be handled by your family’s bodyguards; they can keep watch over your child in the car and walk with them to their school’s entrance.

 One rampant form of theft, especially in South Africa, is carjacking.
 In certain hotspot locations, road signs have been put up to alert motorists to this kind of danger.
 Numbers vary between sources, but there are somewhere between 9,000 and 16,000 carjackings in various parts of South Africa, with a high percentage of these taking place in the city of Johannesburg.

 Personal protection dogs take the element of surprise away from attackers.
 While a distracted traveler at a red light makes for an easy target, we can train your dog to alert you to anyone approaching the vehicle.
 In this situation, your dog can show full aggression and block access to the car, giving you enough time to drive away or lock the car.
 If the would-be thief does manage to gain access to the vehicle, giving the “bite” command will allow you to immobilize the threat until assistance arrives.

 Another option you have is to send the dog on the attacker from inside of the car.
 By rolling the window down and giving the “bite” command, your protection dog will dart out of the car and onto the threat.

+Most violent crimes occur in the home.
 While door locks and alarm systems are important layers of security, they will only deter the undetermined.
 Criminals know that every home security system can be exploited.
 Forcing a single lock or window in your home is all it takes for an intruder to gain access.
 If you have a working house alarm, it will alert you and the police to the fact that someone is in your home.
 That leaves you to protect your family for the 5 to 35 minutes it takes for law enforcement to arrive.

 These dogs have unmatched hearing and a sense of smell that makes them the first to know if someone is at the door.
 Their quick reflexes provide them with the ability to get the situation under control before the first police car is even on the way.